About

 Why Shared Performance Was Built

-Shared Performance was developed over nearly two decades to help organizations structure, connect, and determine whether what matters most is realistically capable of coming together across increasingly complex enterprise environments.
+Shared Performance was developed over nearly two decades to help organizations structure, connect, and determine whether what matters most is realistically capable of coming together across complex enterprise environments.

 What Was Created